Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Author Contributions

 \section{Author Contributions}

 All authors contributed to the review and editing of the manuscript.
 OJM wrote the original draft with contributions from MJS.
 Both OJM and MJS contributed to the conceptualisation of the article, choice of examples and design of numerical experiments.
-OJM developed the method details, proofs, wrote the code, and performed the numerical experiments, with discussion and input from the other authors.
+OJM developed the method details and proofs, with assistance from RN, and wrote the final code, drawing on PWA-related code and code review by JAT, and on initial example implementation work by JR.